poruchikrj/insightconnect-plugins/microsoft_intune/help.md

 #### Add application to a policy

-This action is used to add application to a policy.
+This action is used to add an application to a policy.

 ##### Input